Fiona swipes Turks and Caicos, Puerto Rico faces big cleanup

 The storm's eye passed close to Grand Turk, the small British territory's capital island, on Tuesday morning after the government imposed a curfew and urged people to flee flood-prone areas.
 Storm surge could raise water levels there by as much as 5 to 8 feet above normal, according to the U.S. National Hurricane Center.

+While the storm was still lashing the archipelago late Tuesday, officials reported only a handful of downed trees and electric posts and no deaths.
+However, they noted that telecommunications on Grand Turk were severely affected.

+“Fiona definitely has battled us over the last few hours, and we're not out of the thick of it yet,” said Akierra Missick, minister of physical planning and infrastructure development.

-Early Tuesday afternoon, the storm was centered about 30 miles (50 kilometers) north-northeast of North Caicos Island, with hurricane-force winds extending up to 30 miles (45 kilometers) from the center.
+Late Tuesday night, the storm was centered about 75 miles (120 kilometers) north of North Caicos Island, with hurricane-force winds extending up to 30 miles (45 kilometers) from the center.

-Premier Washington Misick urged people to evacuate.
+Premier Washington Misick had urged people to evacuate.
 “Storms are unpredictable,” he said in a statement from London, where he had attended the funeral of Queen Elizabeth II.
-“You must therefore take every precaution to ensure your safety.”

 Rain was still lashing parts of Puerto Rico Tuesday, where the sounds of people scraping, sweeping and spraying their homes and streets echoed across rural areas as historic floodwaters began to recede.